Reading Time: 8 minutes

 - Motivation to stay committed to recovery

 After completing treatment, case management services can help you coordinate the next steps of your recovery from addiction.10 You may need to consult with your doctor if you experience ongoing sleep issues.
-Certain sleep medications are considered non-habit-forming and are recommended to individuals with a history of substance misuse.
+Certain sleep medications are considered non-habit-forming and are recommended to individuals with a history of substance abuse.

 Recovery-oriented housing can offer ongoing supervision and a lifeline to a community of support.12 Remaining connected to therapeutic support can strengthen your addiction recovery skills.